Nimie8203/IAU-Letter-Grade-Calculator/README.md

 # IAU-Letter-Grade-Calculator

-This is a C++ program designed to calculate the letter grade based on a student's score and average score, using a predefined grade chart.
+This is a C++ program designed to calculate the letter grade based on a student's score and the class average score, using a predefined grade chart.
 The program prompts the user to input their score and average, then outputs the corresponding letter grade from the chart.

-## Features

-- Accepts user input for score and average.
-- Provides validation to ensure inputs are within the specified range.
-- Displays the corresponding letter grade based on the input values.

-## Grade Chart

-The program uses a grade chart, where the rows represent different score ranges and the columns represent different average ranges.
-The values in the chart correspond to the letter grades.

 ## Requirements